Scott LeDoux: Boxing

-LeDoux's best achievements were that he scored draws against Leon Spinks and an ageing Ken Norton, who won the first 8 rounds clear but then tired.
-But Scott nearly knocked out the past-his-peak Ken Norton in round ten, when after some confusion as to whether the ref had signalled the fight over or not it was declared a draw.
+On April 22, 1976, LeDoux lost to fellow Minnesotan Duane Bobick before a crowd of 13,789 at the Metropolitan Sports Center in Bloomington, MN, which is still a Minnesota record.
+The high point of LeDoux's career were arguably draws scored against Leon Spinks and an aging Ken Norton.
+Norton won the first eight rounds of the fight, but tired.
+Although Norton was knocked out in round ten, there was confusion as to whether the ref had signaled the fight over so the match was declared a draw.

-On April 22, 1976, LeDoux lost to fellow Minnesotan Duane Bobick before a crowd of 13,789, which is still a Minnesota record.

-LeDoux later worked as a ringside commentator for ESPN and in 1986 as a referee for the American Wrestling Association.
+LeDoux took part in a five round exhibition match with Muhammad Ali and was a sparring partner to both Mike Tyson and Lennox Lewis.
+LeDoux later worked as a ringside commentator for ESPN.

-It was announced on July 5, 2010 that LeDoux would be a member of the inaugural class of inductees to the Minnesota Boxing Hall of Fame.
+In 2010, LeDoux was elected a member of the inaugural class of inductees to the Minnesota Boxing Hall of Fame.

+Wrestling

+In 1986 LeDoux went into professional wrestling as a referee for the American Wrestling Association.
+He would feud with Larry Zbyszko in 1986 and 1987 in boxing and wrestling matches.

 Politics

 LeDoux was elected to the Anoka County, Minnesota Board of County Commissioners and re-elected in 2008, defeating challenger Becky Fink.
 In 2006, the Minnesota Legislature authorized the creation of a state Boxing Commission, the Minnesota Board of Boxing having gone out of existence in 2001 with the retirement of longtime Boxing Commissioner and Executive Secretary Jimmy O'Hara (LeDoux and O'Hara had served together on the Minnesota Board of Boxing for 18 years).
 LeDoux was appointed boxing commissioner by the state Governor Tim Pawlenty.
 In August 2006 LeDoux was also named Executive Director of the Minnesota Combative Sports Commission.